mesgjs/mesgjs-web/architectural-audit.md

 *   `UrlValidator`: Contains the logic for sanitizing and validating URLs.

 This would make the `MWIRenderer` a simpler orchestrator, delegating tasks to these focused services.
 The resulting code would be more modular, testable, and maintainable.
+*   **Resolution (2025-07-16):** The `MWISSR` has been refactored into a lean orchestrator that delegates to four new, single-responsibility services: `MWIResourceCollectorService`, `MWIScopeManagerService`, `MWICssProcessorService`, and `MWIUrlValidatorService`.
+These services have been created and unit-tested, fulfilling the recommendation.
+This item is now complete.
 ---

 ## 13. Follow-up Audit Items (New)